GoogleChrome/web.dev/src/site/content/en/fast/codelab-adapt-video-to-image-serving-based-on-network-quality/index.md

 Because the video source is specified in the `data-src` attribute, it isn’t displayed or downloaded initially.
 [Data attributes](https://developer.mozilla.org/en-US/docs/Learn/HTML/Howto/Use_data_attributes)
 allow you to store extra information on standard HTML elements.
-They can be named anything, as long as it starts with "data-".
+A data element can be named anything, as long as it starts with "data-".

 To actually display the video on the page, the location from `data-src` needs to